Mass media in Albania: Television broadcasting

 Many Albanians watch Rai and ANT1 Greece via terrestrial reception.
 TV5Monde Europe is also available as foreign relay.

 Television was first introduced in 1960.
 The state-owned RTSH dominated the Albanian broadcasting field up to the mid-1990s, a period when privately owned radio and TV stations started to occupy the vastly empty Albanian frequencies.

 Albania has also been a broadcasting centre for its neighbouring countries, with Klan Kosova (for Kosovo), Klan Macedonia and Alsat M (for North Macedonia) and defunct Agon Channel Italia (for Italy).

 Transition to DTV broadcasting is stalling.

-In the early 2000s Albanians living in America created the first IPTV platform in the US and later in Europe to stream Albanian TV content to all Albanians living in the United States and Canada.
+In the early 2000s, Albanians living in the United States had created the first IPTV platform in North America and later in Europe to stream Albanian TV content to all Albanians living in the United States and Canada.
 It was launched as an alternative for Albanian expats living abroad to view content from Albania, Kosovo, Montenegro and Macedonia.

 Cinema

 The cinema of Albania had its start in the years 1911—1912, with the first showings of foreign film, and the recording of few documentaries in the pre-war and inter-war period.

 During socialist times, the Albafilm-Tirana was founded with Soviet assistance, focusing mostly on propaganda of wartime struggles.

 Growing isolationism in the 1970s and 1980s stifled cinematographic imports and fostered domestic productions, which was diversified to various genres, including cultural documentaries and animated films.
 By 1990, about 200 movies had been produced, and Albania had over 450 theatres, though most of the equipment was obsolete.

 With the economic transition in the 1990s, Kinostudio was broken up and privatised.
 A new National Center of Cinematography was established, while cities built modern cinema theatres catering mostly US movies to the public.